Three Sixty West

 The project was designed by Kohn Pedersen Fox.
-The structural consultant is LERA (Leslie E. Robertson Associates). and the main Contractor is Samsung C&T. Hotel interiors are done by Tony Chi and Associates.
+The structural consultant is Leslie E. Robertson Associates and the main contractor is Samsung C&T. Hotel interiors are done by Tony Chi and Associates.
 Residents' amenities are designed by Populous.

 The project was developed under Oasis Realty, a joint venture between Sahana and Oberoi Realty.
 In May 2014, Oberoi Realty announced The Ritz-Carlton as the hospitality partner for the project.
 The Ritz-Carlton Mumbai occupies Tower A, and the private residences in Tower B have access to certain services from the hotel.

 The project was formally named Three Sixty West in 2015.

+Upon its topping-out in March 2019, Tower B's spire was ceremonially capped with a 1.2-meter bronze finial cast in the shape of a stylized Ashoka Chakra—a gesture of national pride commissioned by Oberoi Realty and blessed in a private puja attended by Maharashtra Chief Minister Devendra Fadnavis.